iossifovlab/gpf/userdocs/getting_started.rst

 * `comp_pheno_data_dictionary.tsv` - descriptions for all measurements

+* `comp_pheno_regressions.conf` - regression configuration file

 The easiest way to import this phenotype database into the GPF instance is to use `simple_pheno_import.py` tool.
-This tool combines converting phenotype instruments and measures into GPF phenotype database and generates data and figures need for GPF Phonotype Browser.
+This tool combines converting phenotype instruments and measures into a GPF phenotype database and generates data and figures needed for GPF Phenotype Browser.
 It will import the phenotype database directly to the DAE data directory specified in your environment.

 .. code::

     simple_pheno_import.py -p comp_pheno.ped \
         -i instruments/ -d comp_pheno_data_dictionary.tsv -o comp_pheno \
-        --age "i1:age" --nonverbal_iq "i1:iq"
+        --regression comp_pheno_regressions.conf

 Options used in this command are as follows: